-- 19. Dr. Khoury applied to join the faculty at the School in the fall of 2018.
-During the three-round application process, Dr. Khoury emphasized her commitment to active learning and told the interviewers that she was an educator who wanted to use her teaching to reduce inequality in medicine. - 20.
-Shortly after her interviews, Dr. Khoury received a phone call from Dr. Jose Barral, the Recruitment Chair.
-Dr. Barral enthusiastically told her that she was the first person to receive an offer of a faculty position.
-Dr. Barral told Dr. Khoury the decision to make the offer was unanimous and was made before the School had finished interviewing all the applicants. - 21.
-On or around July 16, 2019, the School delivered a letter to Dr. Khoury offering her a non-tenured, initial faculty appointment as "MEMBER OF THE FACULTY" effective July 1, 2019 to November 15, 2020.
-Dr. Khoury was provided an addendum which she signed that described her role as a "Small Group Facilitator" appointed to the Department of Clinical Science. - Your primary duties will be in the Department of Clinical procedures applicable to your affiliation with Kaiser Permanente and to the Kaiser Permanente School of Medicine.
+2 19.
+Dr. Khoury applied to join the faculty at the School in the fall of 2018.
+During the 3 three-round application process, Dr. Khoury emphasized her commitment to active learning and 4 told the interviewers that she was an educator who wanted to use her teaching to reduce inequality 5 in medicine.

-Science. . . .
-[Y]ou will be expected to participate in departmental and committee activities as assigned and appropriate to your allocated time at KPSOM [Kaiser Permanente School of Medicine.]
-The appointment is subject to the terms and conditions set forth in the KPSOM Handbook and Bylaws, as well as to all policies and
+6 20.
+Shortly after her interviews, Dr. Khoury received a phone call from Dr. Jose Barral, 7 the Recruitment Chair.
+Dr. Barral enthusiastically told her that she was the first person to receive 8 an offer of a faculty position.
+Dr. Barral told Dr. Khoury the decision to make the offer was 9 unanimous and was made before the School had finished interviewing all the applicants.

-The offer letter describes the School's expectations:
+21. On or around July 16, 2019, the School delivered a letter to Dr. Khoury offering her a non-tenured, initial faculty appointment as "MEMBER OF THE FACULTY" effective July 1, 2019 to November 15, 2020.
+Dr. Khoury was provided an addendum which she signed that

-- 23. The School controlled the terms and conditions of Dr. Khoury's employment.
-Dr. Khoury was required to coordinate "scheduling, including vacation and personal time, to ensure it coincides with the academic calendar and other needs" with her Department Chair.4 - 24.
-The School's faculty handbook describes Dr. Khoury's position as "core faculty."
+- 13 described her role as a "Small Group Facilitator" appointed to the Department of Clinical Science.
+14 22.
+The offer letter describes the School's expectations: - 15Your primary duties will be in the Department of Clinical16Science....[Y]ou will be expected to participate in departmental17and committee activities as assigned and appropriate to your18allocated time at KPSOM [Kaiser Permanente School of Medicine.]19The appointment is subject to the terms and conditions set forth in20the KPSOM Handbook and Bylaws, as well as to all policies and21procedures applicable to your affiliation with Kaiser Permanente - and to the Kaiser Permanente School of Medicine. - 23 23.
+The School controlled the terms and conditions of Dr. Khoury's employment.
+Dr. 24 Khoury was required to coordinate "scheduling, including vacation and personal time, to ensure it 25 coincides with the academic calendar and other needs" with her Department Chair.4 - 24.
+The School's faculty handbook describes Dr. Khoury's position as "core faculty." - 27

-4 Letter Kanter to Khoury dated July 16, 2019.
+28 4 Letter Kanter to Khoury dated July 16, 2019.